korem-lab/pymgpipe/README.md

 If you're running python 3.8.*, you should be able to just use `pip install cplex` or `pip install gurobipy`.
 For later versions of python, this might not work.
 Also, this does not actually create a license, it just installs the python interface to interact with these solvers.
 Both gurobipy and cplex offer free academic licenses.

-### Creating a local copy
-Clone repository into desired directory.
-Run `pip install .` from within directory, or `pip install path/to/directory`<br/>
-If you're having issues with dependencies, try running `pip install -r requirements.txt`

 ### Starting materials
 To create multi-species community models with **pymgpipe**, you need two things to start-